sukadev/linux-tools/grep/grep-beginner-notes.rst

     ``grep -r <pattern> <directory>``

-        Recursive search the directory and print lines containing pattern.
+        Recursively search the directory and print lines containing pattern.
 (Case sensitive search)

         NOTE:  If any of the files in other examples refer to a